jdhenke/celestrium/doc/paper.md

 So iterating through `pluginsDict`, a list of plugin instances, `instances`, is maintained, and each plugin is

 * instantiated with it's given arguments
-* `init`ed with `instances` as the argument
+* `init`ed with `instances` as the argument - this includes all previously created instances from the previous iterations
 * added to `instances` itself, so later plugins may access it.

 An issue here is that no circular dependencies may exist.
-It is unclear if maintaining this invariant is good design anyway or a limitation of this approach.
+It is unclear if maintaining this invariant is good design regardless or a limitation of this approach.

 An alternative could be to perform two passes.
 On the first, each plugin is created and added to the `instances` dictionary.
-Then on the second pass, each instance would be `init`ed with the dictionary of every instance, even the last one.
+Then on the second pass, each instance would be `init`ed with the dictionary of every instance, so even the first `init`ed plugin has access to the instance of the last `init`ed plugin.
 This was not chosen as it then exposes plugins which have not yet been `init`ed to be used by other plugins.
 So, the current specification dictates that if plugin `A` needs an instance of plugin `B`, `B` should appear before `A` in the dictionary.

-Ultimately, this architecture formalizes the method by which instances of plugins are accessed by other plugins and allows developers to pass arguments to the necessary plugins.
+Ultimately, this architecture formalizes the method by which instances of plugins are accessed by other plugins and allows developers to pass arguments to the necessary plugins as well.
 In fact, we feel this is a good design approach for *any* interface which has distinct components, because it removes the boilerplate of constructing each plugin manually and providing it the required instances of other plugins.

 ### Plugin Descriptions

+Again, Celestrium is composed of many individual plugins which depend on each other.
+The default plugins included with Celestrium are described here.
+Note that an interface can choose which of these plugins to include and can also define their own plugins to be included in this infrastructure.

 ContextMenu
 * a circular popup menu (toggled by pressing ‘m’) with actions concerning selected nodes
 * developers can add new options with `addMenuOption: (menuText, itemFunction, that)`

 DataProvider
-* abstract class that developer extends to connect Celestrium to their data
+* abstract class that developer extends to connect Celestrium to their data set, in most cases a server
+* developers specify these two functionalities
-* developers specify `getLinks(node, nodes, callback)` and `getLinkedNodes(nodes, callback)` functions
+  * `getLinks(node, nodes, callback)` which should call `callback` with an array of links between `node` and each node in `nodes` respectively.
+  * `getLinkedNodes(nodes, callback)` should call `callback` with an array of nodes which are neighbors of any node in `nodes`.

 GraphModel
 * Core underlying model of the graph